abhirao/graphql-schema-stitching/Readme.md

 ![Architecture](architecture.png)

 ## Schema Stitching Implementation
-  - About 60 lines of code using node / Apollo Server
+  - About 60 lines of code using node / Apollo Server.
+See implementation [here](server/index.js)
   - Does not need to know anything about endpoints.
 Introspection!

 ## AppSync